|

 To improve the quality of track selection when using Track List or Playlist Generator, the repeat protection rules should be configured properly.
-The rules should not be too strict, because it places restrictions and can lead to errors (e.g. inability to find a suitable track) and decreased performance.
+The rules should not be too strict, because they place restrictions and can lead to errors (e.g., inability to find a suitable track) and decreased performance.

 Repeat protection rules testing tool